Religion + Technology

 Exploring the role of the Catholic intellectual tradition in guiding the ethics of digital technologies

-A new initiative from the Institute for Advanced Catholic Studies at USC under the patronage of Cardinal Peter Turkson, chancellor of the Pontifical Academies of Science and Social Sciences, and with the support of The Laudato sì Challenge Foundation.
+An initiative from the Institute for Advanced Catholic Studies at USC in partnership with the Human Flourishing Program at Harvard University and the Domus Communis Foundation in Rome, under the patronage of Cardinal Peter Turkson, chancellor of the Pontifical Academies of Science and Social Sciences.

 New and emerging digital technologies offer the potential to address global challenges and provide positive impact across our society.
 At the same time, however, they also can pose unprecedented harms to individuals, societies and our natural environment.
 Too often, the development of new technology is not accompanied by ethical reflection.